If My Name Was Improperly Spelled Will the Traffic Ticket Be Tossed Out?

-The Belief That a Traffic Charge Will Be Tossed If Information Is Inaccurately Shown Is a Myth.
-A Traffic Charge Will Be Thrown Out Only If the Inaccurately Shown Information Could Mislead the Person Charged When Deciding to Either Fight the Charge or Fail to Appear at Risk of a Conviction In Absence.
+The Belief That a Traffic Ticket Will Be Tossed For Improperly Spelled Information Is a Myth.
+A Traffic Ticket Will Be Thrown Out Only If the Improperly Spelled Information Could Mislead the Person Charged When Deciding to Either Fight the Ticket or Fail to Appear at Risk of Being Convicted.

 Understanding the Mistakes That Should Get a Traffic Ticket Thrown Out By the Court